 Just under thirty years ago I went to a tiny cinema, the name of which escapes me, somewhere off Piccadilly, London, to see a dramatised documentary about the Irish painter William Scott.
 It was directed by the painter’s son, James Scott (who had won an Academy Award in 1983 for the Graham Greene short film A Shocking Accident), and was called Every Picture Tells a Story (UK 1984).
 Humble a production as it was, it nevertheless made a great impression on me.
 It told the story of the painter’s childhood up to the time when he left Northern Ireland for the Royal Academy of Arts in London.

-It was a costume drama intercut with commentary from Scott himself, and three elements have remained stuck in my memory, along with the general impression of a fine film.
+It was a costume drama intercut with commentary from Scott himself, and three elements have remained stuck in my memory, along with the general sense of a fine film.
 One was when the teenage Scott is asked by an art teacher (played by Natasha Richardson) to draw an apple, to show what he can do.
 The very simplicity of this made a great impression on me.
 Another, oddly, was the abrupt ending, when Scott says that everything in art was changed by Cezanne, and the film ends there (I now know it was intended as part one of a trilogy, but the remaining parts were never made).

 Third was the film’s most distinctive feature.
 One would witness a scene from Scott’s childhood, played out by actors, when abruptly the film would cut to one of his abstract or semi-abstract works, as a kind of flashforward showing how what impressed the child’s mind was later recapitulated as art.
 It was a startling, exhilarating innovation, which impressed me as a film enthusiast and turned me into a lifelong admirer of Scott’s art.
 The visual coup stayed with me, and though I never had the chance to see the film again I filed it away as a hidden gem, forever confirmed as one of my favourite films of that period.